autostructure/harden_windows_server/README.md

 **Level 1** items intend to:

-o be practical and prudent;
+- be practical and prudent;

-o provide a clear security benefit; and
+- provide a clear security benefit; and

-o not inhibit the utility of the technology beyond acceptable means.
+- not inhibit the utility of the technology beyond acceptable means.

 **Level 2** items exhibit one or more of the following characteristics: